 There is evidence that certain supplements can reduce the chance of getting a cold and/or reduce the severity of a cold.

-can directly kill cold viruses and, when taken as a lozenge (as opposed to a pill), it may significantly reduce the duration and severity of cold symptoms.
-However, it needs to be taken properly and at the correct dosage and it should not be taken for more than about a week due to concerns about excessive zinc
+Zinc can directly kill cold viruses and, when taken as a lozenge (as opposed to a pill), some, but not all, forms of zinc may significantly reduce the duration and severity of cold symptoms.
+However, it needs to be taken properly and at the correct dosage and it should not be taken for more than about a week due to concerns about excessive zinc.

 Preliminary studies of American ginseng extracts suggest that it might help prevent colds, but there isn't enough good evidence to support this use.
 Other studies have shown that Asian ginseng may boost the immune system, but the evidence is mixed on whether or not this leads to fewer colds.

 Preliminary evidence suggest that beta glucan (a type of soluble fiber from sources such as yeast or grains) may improve certain measures of immune system function — although the evidence is mixed as to whether or not this translates into a reduced risk of a cold.
 For example, a study in otherwise healthy adults who had recurring colds found that 900 mg of beta glucan (Yestimun, Leiber GmbH, Germany) taken daily for 4 months reduced the number of colds by 25% compared to placebo (Auinger, Eur J Nutr 2013), and a daily dose of either 250 mg or 500 mg of another beta glucan product (Wellmune WGP) was found to reduce the incidence of respiratory infections in runners when taken for one month following a marathon (Talbott, J Sports Sci and Med 2009).
 However, another study found 500 mg of Wellmune WGP did not decrease the incidence of respiratory infections in adults compared to placebo (Feldman, J Appl Res 2009).